Posts

 Image

-Headaches aren’t all the same—and knowing which type you’re dealing with makes management way easier.
-Here’s a clear, no-nonsense breakdown 👇 --- 1.
+Headaches aren’t all the same—and knowing which type you’re dealing with makes management way easier. 👇 --- 1.
 Tension-Type Headache What it feels like Tight band or pressure around the head Mild to moderate pain Often starts in the forehead, temples, or back of the head Common triggers Stress 😮💨 Poor posture Eye strain Lack of sleep Management Rest and good sleep Stress reduction (yoga, meditation) Neck & shoulder stretches Pain relievers: paracetamol, ibuprofen Improve posture & screen habits --- 2.
-Migraine What it feels like Throbbing or pulsating pain Usually on one side Nausea, vomiting Sensitivity to light & sound May have aura (flashing lights, zig-zag lines) Common triggers Skipping meals Hormonal changes Certain foods (chocolate, cheese, caffeine) Stress or lack of sleep Management Rest in a dark, quiet room 🌑 Avoid triggers Pain relief: NSAIDs, triptans Preventive meds if frequent Regular sleep ...
+Migraine What it feels like Throbbing or pulsating pain Usually on one side Nausea, vomiting Sensitivity to light & sound May have aura (flashing lights, zig-zag lines) Common triggers Skipping meals Hormonal changes Certain foods (chocolate, cheese, caffeine) Stress or lack of sleep Management Rest in a dark, quiet room 🌑 Avoid triggers Pain relief: NSAIDs, triptans Preventive meds if frequent Regular sleep & meal timing --- 3.
+Cluster Headach...

 7 Books That is Brutally Honest in 2026